 - any period that a customer might reasonably request up to a maximum of six weeks.

 If you think you are spending too much time or money gambling – whether online or in gambling premises – you can ask to be self-excluded.
 This is when you ask the company to stop you gambling with them for a period of time.
-It usually lasts for at least six months.
+It lasts for at least six months.
 Self-exclusion can be used if you think you have a problem with gambling and want help to stop.

 It is up to you to stick to a self-exclusion agreement, but if you try to gamble during that time the company should make reasonable efforts to stop you.
 Once you have made a self-exclusion agreement, the gambling company must close your account and return any money in the account to you.
 It must also remove your name and details from any marketing databases it uses.

 All companies that offer gambling in premises (arcades, bookmakers, bingo and casinos) must be part of a multi-operator self-exclusion scheme.
 This allows you to make a single request to self-exclude from all premises offering the same type of gambling in your area, rather than needing to exclude from each individually.
 The gambling company can tell you how this scheme operates.

 A similar scheme for online gambling companies is being developed.
 We've been told by the Remote Gambling Association (RGA) it will be in place by the end of 2017.